isaacs/ejsgi/README.md

 Stream Objects emit the following events

 * **data** - All the data that is passed through `write` eventually triggers a `data` event.
 The argument is the data that was written.
-* **eof** - Emitted when all data has been written, and the stream is closed.
+* **end** - Emitted when all data has been written, and the stream is closed.
-* **drain** - Emitted when the internal buffer empties.
+* **drain** - Emitted when the internal buffer empties after a buffered `write()` call.
 * **pause** - Emitted when the stream is paused with the `pause` method.
 * **resume** - Emitted when the stream is resumed with the `resume` method.

 ### Timing

 Stream objects MUST implement some sort of "event queue" in order to defer callbacks until after the current execution context has exited.
-Specifically, the `data`, `eof`, and `drain` events MUST NOT be fired immediately after the corresponding calls to `write()`, `close()`, and `resume()`.
+Specifically, the `data`, `end`, and `drain` events MUST NOT be fired immediately on the corresponding calls to `write()`, `close()`, and `resume()`.

 ### Read/Write

 All streams SHOULD be both readable and writeable.
 This allows for middleware to step into the flow and filter the input or output to/from an app.
+Of course, the underlying input and output streams may be read- or write-only.

 ## Request